Tara Deakin is the 2018 ATD Chair.

 Tony believes in creating a culture of engaged, high-performing teams that deliver extraordinary results.
 Deeply passionate about change, technology, and the impact of talent development, he focuses on adding value to ATD members and the global community of talent development professionals.
 He believes that aligning talent development efforts to business strategy, while utilizing the power of social and mobile technology for learning, is a key differentiator in business today.

-Desmond Atkins is the Vice President, Global Talent & Learning for Sony Pictures Entertainment.
+Desmond Atkins is the Vice President, People & Organization for Sony Pictures Entertainment.

 Wendy Gates Corbett is a corporate training executive with 20 years of experience designing, delivering, and directing face-to-face, blended, and virtual training programs for technology companies.
 Wendy achieved the CPLP in 2009 and has coauthored two ATD Infolines on virtual training and a TD at Work on using visuals in presentations.
 She is also coauthor of SCORE! for Webinar Training: Enhanced Results for Webinar Training and a contributor to 101 More Ways to Make Training Active and 101 Ways to Make Learning Active Beyond the Classroom.